skip to navigationskip to main content

 Using Stock Alert has the advantage of allowing you to create Purchase Orders automatically.
 This shows the amount of stock on hand plus the amount of stock on order.
 It also compares this to the stock you need so helping you to judge the timing of orders of fresh material.
 The Purchase Order created this way will also include other items you buy from the supplier where there is a shortfall.

-You can email purrchase orders directly out of this system using the ‘Send To’ button.
+You can email purchase orders directly out of this system using the ‘Send To’ button.
 When entering the purchase orders to your supplier, you can print them on the hoof by using the ‘Send To’ button.
 Alternatively you can go back to the Command Centre and use ‘Print or Email Purchase Orders’.

 Back to Top